dreesf5/nginx/SECURITY.md

 ### Public Disclosure Processes

-If you are aware of a publicly released vulnerability please immediately report this via the [Reporting a Vulnerability](SECURITY.md#reporting-a-vulnerability) guidelines above.
+If you are aware of a publicly released vulnerability within NGINX code, please immediately report this via the [Reporting a Vulnerability](SECURITY.md#reporting-a-vulnerability) guidelines above.
 We may ask the reporter if the issue can be handled according to the private disclosure process.
 If the reporter agrees, then the issue will be handled following that process.

 ### Confidentiality and Integrity